 A desperate dilemma: The «me» she wanted to see could never come to be.

 Any stranger is treated with the utmost hospitality in Tokyo, as long as they are ready to consume.
 Outsiders, however, can never become one with society.
 Centuries of isolation left the land with skeptical eyes for all things unfamiliar.
 The very same people whose Utopia might be Scandinavia’s Oslo.

-Utopia is believed to be an escape from depressions, to be free from fake smiles and false hospitality.
-If you came to see this film, longing for images from a Utopia ranking high on your happiness scale, you will probably be disappointed.
+Utopia is an escape from depressions, to be free from fake smiles and false hospitality.
+If you came to see this film, longing for happy images of your own Utopia, you might be disappointed.

 So, the same problems exist in Utopia…

 It's not only our protagonist girl who suffers.
 Also, her mother, her father, his family; no-one ever catches the bluebird of happiness.
-Ironically, the leading girl has dyed her hair in the very same symbolizing color of the bird.
-As if to say, it is just a dream that will not come true.» It’s like a metaphor for the delusion that plays repeatedly in her head.
+Ironically, the leading girl has dyed her hair in the very same symbolizing color of the bluebird.
+As if to say, «it is just a dream that will not come true.» It’s like a metaphor for the delusion that plays repeatedly in her head.

-The other characters are portrayed just as self-absorbed as Vilde.
+The other characters come off just as self-absorbed as Vilde.
 Soon enough, we realize that their terrible misfortune is something grotesque that was created by their own spirits.
 It was not made by changes in their environment, like the mutant monster Godzilla.
 This beast lives within us all.

 Harajuku is an escape.
 It’s a place for kids to dive into fantasy worlds, but this film thoroughly shakes you back into focus.
 It shows us the danger of escaping from our sins, our reality, and our responsibilities.

 Perhaps Vilde was genetically predisposed for escape, being that both her parents escaped.
 Her father escaped from one life to another, while her mother escaped from life all together.
 Vilde was the only one who broke the circle, which finally let some light through at the end of the tunnel.